Atiyakh/Fluxon/README.md

 #### 2. **Saving and Updating Database Schema**
 Once the models are defined, you can save the schema, which Fluxon will translate into SQL queries.
 These queries will be stored as ```.sql``` files in your defined schema directory.
 This translation ensures that your models are reflected as actual SQL tables in your database.

-saving schema is straightforward, type ```saveschema``` in the interactive server console, and the models you wrote will be automatically saved, loading that schema involved typeing ```updateschema (schema number)``` in the server console.
+saving schema is straightforward, type ```saveschema``` in the interactive server console, and the models you wrote will be automatically saved, loading that schema involved typing ```updateschema (schema number)``` in the server console.
 This should make alternating between schemas much easier.

 #### 3. **Data Manipulations and Database Interactions**
 Once the schema is set, Fluxon allows you to easily manipulate your data using ```Fluxon.Database.Manipulations.SqliteDatabase```, which is responsible for performing CRUD (Create, Read, Update, Delete) operations on your SQLite database.